THE JUNE LETTER

 Gotta get our work done in five short hours.
 We'll be sending an update especially for Tent-Renters in July.

 Pork Maps and Other Ways to Find Us Daily One of the unsung heroes of PBV is Pork Cartographer, Bob Rebach.
-Bob is at work on our Host Town Maps.
+Bob is hard at work on our Host Town Maps.
 They have to be approved by each town, and sometimes that causes us to be delayed in getting them to you, but as early as we can in July, we will publish all eight final host- town maps in PDF format.
 You can download them, print, and laminate if you like.
 These maps will show you where our campsites are in relation to the bike routes into and out of town and other attractions in the host town.
 They will also give you the daily ride statistics.

 As ever, we will post our signs in each host town to direct you from the biking route to our campsites.
 When you ride into each host town, follow the official RAGBRAI campground signs until you start seeing PBV signs on your right hand side.
 We'll post on telephone poles, stop signs, any handy place we can find, arrows pointing the way to camp.
 Lots of Porkers also keep an eye out for our big red-and-white striped canopies or for the big group of look-alike tents in Tent City.
+(We shared a photo of our sign in the email update that included this letter.)

 Pork Belly Host Town Maps are now a feature of the Pork Belly App for smartphones, available to Android and iPhone users in App stores.
 Dave Kennedy and our App Developer Katy Fletcher have spent a lot of time working on the map feature so that regardless of cell-service availability, you'll have our maps.
 More on the Free PBV Smartphone App at the end of this letter.